What is Need-Based Financial Aid (EFC) and How Does it Work?

 • Homeless or deemed at risk for homelessness by a deemed official

-• Responsible for a child or dependent who receives more than half of their financial support by the student
+• Responsible for a child or dependent who receives more than half of their financial support from the student

 • Turning 24 or older before the 1st of January of the school year, they apply for